 - All Connection Applications should now be made using the Gas Connection Portal.

 - You will need to register for access to the Gas Connection Portal.
 To do this please access the Gas Connection Portal.
 On registering you will be asked to agree to terms and conditions (which are attached below) to proceed.
-IT IS IMPORTANT TO VERIFY YOUR EMAIL VIA THE EMAIL LINK THAT YOU WILL RECEIVE IMMEDIATELY.
+IT IS IMPORTANT TO VERIFY YOUR ACCOUNT VIA THE EMAIL LINK THAT YOU WILL RECEIVE IMMEDIATELY.
 PLEASE CHECK YOUR JUNK MAIL.
 THIS LINK WILL EXPIRE IN 24 HOURS.
 Please note that the first person to register a company in the Portal becomes the administrator for all users for that company.

 - We recommend that you read the Gas Connections Application Guide below for further information.